 There is a limit of 15 as the maximum the number of simultaneous connections to your Google Drive account.
 There seems to be no official limit on the devices.

-Loop for VOX sets zero limits.
-You can have all your family, including grandmothers, grandfathers, parents, sisters, brothers, nephews, and their children using Loop at the same time.
+VOX sets zero limits.
+You can have all your family, including grandmothers, grandfathers, parents, sisters, brothers, nephews, and their children using premium features at the same time.
 And it will be alright.

 In the end of this feature battle, we want to mention some great perks Loop for VOX can provide you as a music lover.
 Something that Google Drive will never do.